-Well...I guess its not just me.
+Well...I guess it's not just me.
 I went to grab my next Dostoyevsky, which I'd picked up from the library a few days ago, and much to my surprise...

 So NOPE.